simonw/datasette/docs/internals.rst

 ``.columns`` - list of strings
     A list of column names returned by the query.

+``.rows`` - list of sqlite3.Row
+    This property provides direct access to the list of rows returned by the database.
+You can access specific rows by index using ``results.rows[0]``.

 ``.first()`` - row or None
     Returns the first row in the results, or ``None`` if no rows were returned.

 ``.single_value()``
     Returns the value of the first column of the first row of results - but only if the query returned a single row with a single column.
-Raises a ``MultipleValues`` exception otherwise.
+Raises a ``datasette.database.MultipleValues`` exception otherwise.

-You can directly access rows by index using ``results[0]``

 .. _database_execute_write:

 await db.execute_write(sql, params=None, block=False)
 -----------------------------------------------------

+SQLite only allows one database connection to write at a time.
+Datasette handles this for you by maintaining a queue of writes to be executed against a given database.
+Plugins can submit write operations to this queue and they will be executed in the order in which they are received.

 This method can be used to queue up a non-SELECT SQL query to be executed against a single write connection to the database.